unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 ### A Bitter Defeat

-The year was 1918 when the fronts collapsed and the First World War (c.
-1914-1918) came to an end.
+The year was 1918 when the fronts collapsed and the First World War came to an end.
 From the ashes arose a new Germany, torn from the imperial power it had possessed at the height of its power not four years before.
 Germany emerged in a much-reduced state following the territorial and monetary concessions imposed by the [Treaty of Versailles](https://en.wikipedia.org/wiki/Treaty_of_Versailles).
-Vast swathes of German land were given to Germany’s enemies, the German armed forces were forcibly disarmed, and a vast indemnity was imposed.
+Vast swathes of German land were given to France and a new Polish state, among other concessions, the armed forces were forcibly disarmed, had their sizes and equipment restricted, and a vast indemnity was imposed.
 For much of the German people, if not the vast majority of them, this treaty was a humiliation of the first degree (Evans, “The Coming” 60).

 {% include figure.html
   class="right"